Nonequispaced Fast Fourier Transform Boost for the Sinkhorn Algorithm: Numerical Experiments

 \section{Numerical Experiments}

-This section demonstrates the performance and accuracy of NFFT-accelerated Sinkhorn Algorithm~\ref{alg:SinkhornFFT} using synthetic as well as real data sets.
-We discuss the speed of convergence, and memory allocations in comparison to traditional methods and other prominent algorithms from the literature.
+This section demonstrates the performance and accuracy of NFFT-accelerated Sinkhorn's Algorithm~\ref{alg:SinkhornFFT} using synthetic as well as real data sets.
 All runtime measurements were performed on a standard desktop computer with Intel(R) Core(TM) i7-7700 CPU and 15.0 GB of RAM.
-The source code of our implementation, which can be used to reproduce these results, is available in online. \footnote{Cf.\ \href{https://github.com/rajmadan96/NFFT-Sinkhorn-Wasserstein_distance/}{https://github.com/rajmadan96/NFFT-Sinkhorn-Wasserstein$\_$distance/}}
+The source code of our implementation of standard Sinkhorn's Algorithm~\ref{alg:Sinkhorn__sin_div}, log-domain stabilized Sinkhorn's Algorithm~\ref{alg:Sinkhorn_Log_sin}, NFFT accelarated Sinkhorn's Algorithm~\ref{alg:SinkhornFFT}, NFFT accelarated log-domain Sinkhorn's Algorithm~\ref{alg:logSinkhornFFT} and linear programming solver to compute $w_r(P,\tilde P)$, which can be used to reproduce the following results, are available in online.\footnote{Cf.\ \href{https://github.com/rajmadan96/NFFT-Sinkhorn-Wasserstein_distance/}{https://github.com/rajmadan96/NFFT-Sinkhorn-Wasserstein$\_$distance/}} The implementation of our proposed algorithms are based on the freely available repository ‘NFFT3.jl’.\footnote{Cf.\ \href{https://github.com/NFFT/NFFT3.jl}{https://github.com/NFFT/NFFT3.jl}}